-Five of the directors are representatives or agents of member companies, one is an independent non-executive director, and the remaining two directors are directors and shareholders of Charles Taylor plc, the ultimate holding company of the club's managers, Charles Taylor & Co (Bermuda).
+Five of the directors are representatives or agents of member companies, two are independent non-executive directors (one of whom is a shareholder and former director of Charles Taylor plc), and the remaining director is a director and shareholder of Charles Taylor plc, the ultimate holding company of the club's managers, Charles Taylor & Co (Bermuda).
 Other than the insurance and membership interest of the directors' companies, the directors have no financial interests in the club.